DevExpress-Examples/asp-net-core-dashboard-integrate-ai-assistant/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->
-# Dashboard for ASP.NET Core — Integrate AI Assistant based on Azure OpenAI
+# DevExpress BI Dashboard for ASP.NET Core — Azure OpenAI-based AI Assistant

-This is an example of an ASP.NET Core application with an integrated DevExpress BI Dashboard and an AI assistant.
-User requests and assistant responses are displayed on-screen using the DevExtreme [`dxChat`](https://js.devexpress.com/jQuery/Documentation/24_2/ApiReference/UI_Components/dxChat/) component.
-The AI Assistant is implemented as a [custom dashboard item](https://docs.devexpress.com/Dashboard/117546/web-dashboard/advanced-customization/create-a-custom-item) based on the `dxChat` widget.
+Sample ASP.NET Core application using DevExpress BI Dashboard with an integrated AI Assistant.

+User requests and AI assistant responses are displayed on-screen (within the DevExtreme [`dxChat`](https://js.devexpress.com/jQuery/Documentation/24_2/ApiReference/UI_Components/dxChat/) component).
+The AI Assistant is implemented as a [custom BI Dashboard item](https://docs.devexpress.com/Dashboard/117546/web-dashboard/advanced-customization/create-a-custom-item) (based on the `dxChat` widget).

 ![DevExpress BI Dashboard - Integrate an AI Assistant](images/dashboard-ai-assistant.png)

-The AI Assistant reviews and analyzes all data displayed in the dashboard to answer your questions.
-You can filter the available data if you select a specific dashboard item.
-Click the **Select widget** button in the AI Assistant custom item's caption and choose the desired widget.
-Note that updates to parameters or master filters or any other data changes automatically trigger the AI Assistant recreation.
+To answer user questions, the AI Assistant reviews/analyzes all data displayed within the DevExpress BI Dashboard.
+You can filter available data if you select a specific Dashboard item.
+Click the **Select widget** button in the AI Assistant custom item caption and select the desired widget.
+Note: updates to parameters/master filters or other data changes automatically trigger recreation of the AI Assistant.

-**Please note that AI Assistant initialization takes time.
-The assistant is ready for interaction once Microsoft Azure scans the source document on the server side.**
+**AI Assistant initialization takes time.
+The Assistant is ready for interaction once Microsoft Azure scans the source document (on the server side).**

 > [!Note]
 > We use the following versions of the `Microsoft.Extensions.AI.*` libraries in our source code: